Dodge County Sheriff candidates face off in first debate

 Introduction to the Candidates

-Colker said he has 24 years of law enforcement experience including corrections, patrol, and court services unit.
+Colker has 24 years of law enforcement experience including corrections, patrol, and in the court services unit.
+He cited his knowledge and passion as integral to the job.

 People are also reading…